The best astrophotography filters in 2025: the best light pollution filters and more

 Rollei advises you to use manual white balance to select a color temperature between 700K and 1,500K before using the filter, to obtain authentic colors when it comes to the end result.
 Inevitably some trial and error will be involved in order to arrive at an optimal result.

-This K&F Concept filter promises more clarity, contrast and natural-looking colors when shooting at night in urban areas.
-It features double-sided nano coating to help stop yellow and orange wavelengths of light from entering the lens.
+This K&F Concept filter promises more clarity, contrast, and natural-looking colors when shooting at night in urban areas.
+It features a double-sided nano coating to help stop yellow and orange wavelengths of light from entering the lens.
 This makes it adept at reducing the impact of conventional street lighting, making this filter a good option if you like to shoot urban scenes at night.

 To ensure the color authenticity of shots, the makers advise using a manual white balance setting and selecting a color temperature between 700K and 1,500K.

 Probably!
 If you enjoy shooting astrophotography, you’ll likely be aware of how the glow from street lighting can make stars less visible.
-If you visit a designated Dark Sky area where there is very little or no light pollution, this is less of an issue; the rest of the time, your astro shots will benefit from you using a light pollution filter, with heightened contrast bringing out more stars.
+If you visit a designated Dark Sky area, where there is very little light pollution, this is less of an issue; the rest of the time, your astro shots will benefit from you using a light pollution filter, with heightened contrast bringing out more stars.

 Even if you don’t shoot astrophotography, any scenes you shoot at night in or near cities can look more natural with the help of one of these filters.